Jutta Koether: Career

 Since 1985, Koether has also worked as a reviewer and editor for many magazines and journals such as Spex, Texte zur Kunst, Flash Art and Artscribe.

 Koether has taught at many institutions, including Columbia University, the Academy of Fine Arts in Berlin, Yale University, and Bard College.
-Currently, she is a professor at the Hochschule für bildende Künste Hamburg.
+From 2010 until 2024 she was a professor at the Hochschule für bildende Künste Hamburg.